Hitstar53/My-Notes/Placement Preparation/Cheatsheets/SQL Cheat Sheet.md

 ## Section 5: Transaction Control Language (TCL)
 TCL commands are used to manage transactions in the database, ensuring that a series of operations are treated as a single, atomic unit.
 This is critical for maintaining data integrity.

-**Use Cases & Tips:**
+> [!tip]
-- Transactions are essential for operations that require multiple steps, like transferring money between two accounts (a debit from one and a credit to another).
+> - Transactions are essential for operations that require multiple steps, like transferring money between two accounts (a debit from one and a credit to another).
 If either step fails, the entire transaction can be rolled back, leaving the database in a consistent state.
-- `SAVEPOINT` is useful for complex transactions where you might want to undo only a portion of the work without rolling back the entire transaction.
+> - `SAVEPOINT` is useful for complex transactions where you might want to undo only a portion of the work without rolling back the entire transaction.

 ##### 1. BEGIN TRANSACTION
 ```mysql